 So at the end of the day, when all is said and done, where’s it all to then?

 The house where Stacey lived with her mum Gwen is on Trinity Street in Barry, an easy ten or fifteen minute walk from the island itself.
-The iconic house is not hard to miss as the owners have Gavin and Stacey pictures all up in the front window and don’t mind fans of the series stopping for a few selfies.
+The iconic house itself is not hard to miss as the owners have Gavin and Stacey pictures all up in the front window and don’t mind fans of the series stopping for a few selfies.
 Just be aware though that these are real houses where people actually live so take some photos but be respectful too.

 The scene where Nessa takes a break from her random human statue gig to chat to Gwen and Jason takes place right in the centre of Barry, in King’s square outside of the town hall to be exact.
 Cracking.

 Gavin and Smithy’s local and the venue for Smithy’s infamous quiz night where Gary Lineker is the answer to every second question, supposedly in Essex, is actually the Colcott Arms Bar and Grill in Barry.
+It’s actually a good five or ten minute walk from Trinity street, but you can always take a taxi.

 The Christening of Neil, the baby, and also the tagged on engagement party of Nessa and Dave actually took place in the Tadross Hotel in Barry.
 Just don’t ask anyone where the salad is!

-The promenade, Barry Island.
+The Promenade, Barry Island.

 This now iconic promenade is the home to a number of Gavin and Stacey filming locations and is the absolute heart of any location tour or trip to the beach here as it is right on the seafront and the start of any coastal walk.